What is an FHA Loan?

 - Upfront mortgage insurance premium (UFMIP): 1.75% of the loan amount, typically financed into the loan.

 - Annual mortgage insurance premium (MIP): Generally 0.15%–0.75% of the loan amount per year, paid monthly.
 The rate depends on loan term, size, and down payment.
+That typically lasts the life of the loan, unless you refinance into a conventional loan later.

 - Closing costs: Usually 2%–6% of the loan amount, including lender fees, appraisal, title, escrow, and prepaids for taxes and insurance.